Old Dominion University: Research

-Old Dominion University research teams generate $88 million in annual funding through more than 400 ongoing projects supported by grants from NSF, NIH, Department of Energy, and the DOD.
+Old Dominion University research teams generate $88 million in annual funding through more than 400 ongoing projects supported by grants from NSF, NIH, the Department of Energy, and the DOD.
+According to the National Science Foundation, ODU spent $73.6 million on research and development in 2021.

 The university is classified among "R1: Doctoral Universities – Very high research activity."

 Research Centers at the university include: